Brenda-Chuang/Airbnb-Hosting-Insights-in-Australia-Project/README.md

     ![image](https://github.com/user-attachments/assets/7914d4f1-5e37-4836-9461-0efbc3a88c17)
     <br/>
   - Calculate the total revenue and also the revenue in each suburb for the top dominant host in WA for the next 30 days.<br/>
+    Suppose the properties are booked and not blocked by the host.
+The top 1 dominant host is Let Go, who owns 86 Airbnan listings, and the agency is about to earn AU$ 455,962 in the next 30 days at the time the data was scrapped. <br/>
     ![image](https://github.com/user-attachments/assets/f9682c6b-0395-4ae8-af31-bfedcb2f7e3b)
     <br/>

+  Detailed steps and codes are documented in [Airbnb_EDA in PostgreSQL.ipynb](https://github.com/Brenda-Chuang/Airbnb-Hosting-in-Australia-Project/blob/main/Airbnb%20Hostig%20Analysis%20Project/Airbnb_EDA%20in%20PostgreSQL.sql).<br/>

 Conclusion: <br/>
 1. To improve the overall rating score, hosts should focus on enhancing the Value and Cleanliness of their listings,